laravel/docs/filesystem.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides a powerful filesystem abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
-The Laravel Flysystem integration provides simple to use drivers for working with local filesystems, Amazon S3, and Rackspace Cloud Storage.
+The Laravel Flysystem integration provides simple to use drivers for working with local filesystems and Amazon S3.
 Even better, it's amazingly simple to switch between these storage options as the API remains the same for each system.

 <a name="configuration"></a>
 ## Configuration